Puli vs Pumi: Complete Comparison (2026)

 Health and Lifespan Comparison

 Puli has a typical lifespan of 10-15 years, while Pumi lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Puli is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Pumi faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Puli is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Pumi faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Puli has 2 documented predispositions compared to 3 for Pumi, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health